AllenCell/benchmarking_representations/README.md

 [Nucleolar drug perturbation dataset]
 ```

 2. \[Optional\] Once data is downloaded, run preprocessing scripts to create the final image and point cloud datasets (for cellPACK synthetic dataset, we provide final versions of both).
-For image preprocessing used for punctate structures, install [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html), update the data paths in
+For image preprocessing used for punctate structures, install [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html), then update the data paths in

 ```
 ├── data